aminnj/niceplots/README.md

 #### With web server

-Literally just copy `index.php` into a web directory that supports PHP.
+Literally just copy `index.php` into a web directory with plots/images that supports PHP.

 #### Local testing